 gloves, mask and glasses;

-recycled mould, cling film, my plastic mould [also made from recycled material];
+recycled mould, cling film, my plastic mould [also made

 3mm wire in your preferred colour;